rkgIITBh/data-structures.github.io/HTML/moreOnBinaryTree.md

 <p align="center">
 <img src="../images/examplePreIn.jpg">
 </p>
-The root of a tree _T_ appears as the first node in its preorder list.
-After the root is identified, scan the inorder list of _T_ to separate out the inorder traversal lists of its left and the right subtrees.
-The sublist of the inorder list to the left of the root is the inorder traversal list of left subtree of _T_.
+The root of a tree <i>T</i> appears as the first node in its preorder list.
+After the root is identified, scan the inorder list of <i>T</i> to separate out the inorder traversal lists of its left and the right subtrees.
+The sublist of the inorder list to the left of the root is the inorder traversal list of left subtree of <i>T</i>.
 Likewise the sublist to right is the inorder traversal list of the right subtree.
-Next scan the preorder list of _T_ for the left and right subtrees.
+Next scan the preorder list of <i>T</i> for the left and right subtrees.
 These sublists appear in one after the other in the preorder list.
 So, the process of separating out the subtrees can be applied recursively.
 The construction leads to a unique tree.